School Community Council

 Marketing and Communication Committee: This committee is responsible for positioning the school in the community and for devising new ways for communicating within the school.
 There is potential to use the internet better to provide information to parents.
 We are always interested in hearing from others who can contribute.

 School Environment and Building Committee: With the recent refurbishment of the school the emphasis in this committee is shifting to the grounds and furnishings.

-Fete Committee: Yvette Croft is chairing the Fete Committee.
+Fete Committee: Barb Miels-Barrett and Yvette Croft are chairing the Fete Committee.
 The fete and the SCC Levy are the only fundraising opportunities in use by the SCC.

 Canteen and Uniform Shop Committee: This a very important committee maintaining the canteen for the use of the children and staff.
 Kylie Ordanic is the SCC representative on this Committee.